mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

       'inject a gap node instead of passing.
 Listing something under', 'whatIDidNotCheck does NOT count as addressing it.'
     )

+    // A rejected gate re-runs with a FRESH worker.
+Without this block the
+    // retry's prompt is byte-identical to the failed attempt, so it fails the
+    // same way forever.
+The rejection message is the only steering signal. if (node.feedback) {
+      parts.push('', '## Previous attempt rejected', node.feedback)
+    }
   }

   return parts.join('\n')